Working with the WMI Provider for Server Events

 To illustrate scope, consider a WMI Provider application that includes the following WQL query:

-SELECT * FROM ALTER_TABLE WHERE DatabaseName = "AdventureWorks" AND SchemaName = "Person" AND ObjectName = "Contact" AND ObjectType = "TABLE"
+SELECT * FROM ALTER_TABLE WHERE DatabaseName = "AdventureWorks2008R2" AND SchemaName = "Production" AND ObjectName = "Product" AND ObjectType = "TABLE"

-The WMI provider translates this query into an event notification that is created in the AdventureWorks database.
-This means that the caller must have the required permissions to create such an event notification, specifically CREATE DATABASE DDL EVENT NOTIFICATION permission in the AdventureWorks database.
+The WMI provider translates this query into an event notification that is created in the AdventureWorks2008R2 database.
+This means that the caller must have the required permissions to create such an event notification, specifically CREATE DATABASE DDL EVENT NOTIFICATION permission in the AdventureWorks2008R2 database.

 If a WQL query specifies an event notification scoped at the server level, for example by issuing the query SELECT * FROM ALTER_TABLE, the calling application must have the server-level CREATE DDL EVENT NOTIFICATION permission.
 Note that server-scoped event notifications are stored in the master database.
 You can use the sys.server_event_notifications catalog view to see their metadata.

 The scope of the event notification that is created by the WMI Provider (server, database, or object) ultimately depends on the outcome of the permissions verification process that is used by the WMI provider.
 This is affected by the permission set of the user that is calling the provider and on the verification of the database that is being queried.